 Well, Medicare IS health insurance.
 You’ll pay monthly Medicare premiums and present your Medicare card to the doctor to pay for services, just like you would with other health insurance.
 There are, though, several cases where you can have both private insurance and Medicare at the same time.

-If You Have Employer-Sponsored Private Insurance and Medicare: Whether you get insurance through your own employer or that of a spouse or family member, your main concern will be to determine whether or not it pays for claims before Medicare does (as a “primary payer”) or after Medicare (as a “secondary payer”).
-This depends on the size of the employer that you receive coverage from.
+Whether you get insurance through your employer or that of a spouse or family member, the question you’ll face is whether the plan pays for claims before Medicare does (as the “primary payer”) or after Medicare (as the “secondary payer”).
+The answer depends on the size of the employer providing the coverage.

-- Your employer has 100 people or more, and you qualify for Medicare due to a disability.
+- Your employer has 20 workers or more, and you’re over 65 years old and therefore qualify for Medicare; or: Your employer has 100 workers or more, and you qualify for Medicare due to a disability.

-- Your employer coverage will be secondary – meaning that Medicare will have to pay most of your claims first – if:
+Your employer coverage will be secondary – meaning that Medicare becomes primary and will pay most of your claims first, if

 - Your employer has fewer than 100 people, and you qualify for Medicare due to a disability.

-It’s important to check with your insurance administrator to make sure that they coordinate appropriately with your Medicare coverage.
+It’s important to check with your company insurance administrator to make sure that the office is coordinating appropriately with your Medicare coverage.
 You may be responsible for overpayments or penalties if your primary insurance isn’t synced with your Medicare correctly.
-It’s difficult to coordinate this and may make it harder to get supplementary coverage later on, but you may want to keep employer insurance for cost savings or for the sake of your spouse.

 - Medicare Supplement plans (also known as “Medigap”) are available in every state.
 There are 10 different types of plans, each with different levels of coverage to pay for your excess Medicare costs.

-- Medicare Advantage plans (also known as “Part C”) replace your Part A & Part B coverage.
-Instead of getting Medicare through the government, you’ll go through a private insurer who may offer you extra benefits and smaller doctor networks.
-Part C plans also limit your yearly out-of-pocket costs.
+- Medicare Advantage plans (also known as “Part C”) are another option.
+They replace your Medicare Part A & Part B coverage.
+Instead of getting Medicare through the government, your contract with a private insurer who must by law match A and B coverage — and may also offer extra benefits.
+In addition, Advantage plans cap your yearly out-of-pocket expense, while Original Medicare does not.
+Note, however, that Advantage plans have small doctor networks, sometimes limited only to your local area.

 - Medicare Part D plans pay for prescription drugs.
-Part D coverage might be included with Medicare Advantage plans, but Medigap and Original Medicare beneficiaries will sign up separately.
+Part D coverage might be included in Medicare Advantage plans under one premium.
+By contrast, if you are enrolled in Original Medicare and Medigap, beneficiaries must add Part D and pay for it separately.

-There are also three major services that aren’t covered by Medicare: hearing aids, dental work, and vision care.
+There are also three major services that almost always aren’t covered by Original Medicare: hearing aids, dental work, and vision care.
 If you’re a Medicare beneficiary, you can:

-- Pay for these services on your own;
+- Pay for these services out of your own pocket;

-- Join a Medicare Advantage plan that covers these services.
+- Join a Medicare Advantage plan that may cover all three of these services.

 In a few very unusual circumstances, you can switch from Medicare to individual health insurance.
 However, this isn’t cost-effective for most people.